Police looking for fan that caused spectacular crash at Tour de France | Offside

 The pileup involved about 60 riders and affected the main field of cyclists in the midst of the race, known commonly to cycling fans as the peloton, during Saturday’s 197.8 km stage Brest to Landerneau.

-As you can see in the video below, the spectator pulls out in front of the riders with a sign reading “Allez Opi-Omi,” shouting out her grandparents.
+As in the video, the spectator pulls out in front of the riders with a sign reading “Allez Opi-Omi,” shouting out her grandparents.
 Fans jumping in front of the peloton for a quick photo op is nothing new, but it’s always a bad idea.

-Before the fan can pull away, German rider Tony Martin strikes the fan and well, chaos ensued.
+Before the fan can pull away, German rider Tony Martin strikes the fan, and well, chaos ensues.

 The fan escaped the area without being detected.